Title I Parent & Family Engagement Policy & Compact

 - Provide clear expectations for student behavior and academic learning.

-- We will focus on supporting social and emotional learning of students through counseling lessons, teacher led lessons, and other approaches.
+- Support the social and emotional learning of students through monthly counseling lessons, counselor led small groups, teacher led lessons, and other approaches.

 Provide assistance to caregivers in understanding the school’s program through the following actions: